anastasatos/big_data_spark/README.md

-# big_data_spark
+# Big Data Systems

-The objective of this assignment is for you to become more comfortable working with Apache Spark using Scala or Java API.
-It covers the fundamental functionality of Spark Core and Spark SQL library.
+The objective of this assignment is for you to become more comfortable working with **Apache Spark using Scala**.
+It covers the fundamental functionality of **Spark Core and Spark SQL library**.

 Question 1 (25 points)
 a) Create a Spark program to read the airport data from “/user/b-analytics/assignment/airports.text”, find all the airports which are located in Greece and output the airport's name, the city's name and the airports , IATA/FAA code (15 points)